 We probably took a bit too long cycling to Brooklyn and enjoying brunch when we should have been hopping on our bikes and grabbing a croissant to go.

-With a bit more time we could have hopped on and off to visit the island but instead opted to stay on the boat and enjoy her from the water.
+With a bit more time we could have hopped on and off to visit the island, but instead we opted to stay on the boat and enjoy her from the water.

 Empire State Building

 After Lady Liberty we headed up town to the Empire State Building for those famous high views across New York City.